candoizo/aavegotchi-node-lib/demo/README.md

 # Aavegotchi-node-lib demo!

-A type safe TypeScript SDK for the Aavegotchi subgraph endpoint.
+An example of our type safe TypeScript SDK for the Aavegotchi subgraph endpoint.

-With `@aavegotchi/lib`, queries can be made from any Javascript project.
+With `@aavegotchi/lib`, it's easy to add in any Javascript project.

 ## Testing